oktadev/okta-blog/_source/_posts/2022-01-20-vue-applications-nuxt.md

 </script>
 ```

 Next, you can add the `Dashboard` page.
-This page makes use of the `data()` webhook to get some data from a server using Axios.
-This data is then displayed in a table.
-This page also makes use of the `auth` middleware to enforce authentication on this page.
-When a user attempts to hit this page they will be rerouted to your login page if they are not authenticated.
+This page makes use of the `data()` webhook to get some data from a server using Axios, which it then displays in a table.
+The `Dashboard` page also makes use of the `auth` middleware to enforce authentication on this page.
+When a user attempts to hit this page, they will be rerouted to your login page if they are not authenticated.

 Add a new file to the `pages` folder and name it `dashboard.vue`.
 Copy the following code into your `dashboard.vue` file.